HappySeaFox/sail/README.md

 ### libsail

 libsail is a feature-rich, high-level API.
-It provides comprehensive and lightweight interfaces to decode and encode images.
-End-users implementing C applications always work with libsail.
+It provides comprehensive and lightweight interfaces for decoding and encoding images.
+End users implementing C applications work with libsail.

 ### libsail-manip

-libsail-manip is a collection of image manipulation functions.
-For example, conversion functions from one pixel format to another.
+libsail-manip is a collection of image manipulation functions, such as pixel format conversion.

 ### libsail-c++

 libsail-c++ is a C++ binding to libsail.
-End-users implementing C++ applications may choose between libsail and libsail-c++.
-Using libsail-c++ is always recommended, as it's much more simple to use in C++ applications.
+End users implementing C++ applications may choose between libsail and libsail-c++.
+Using libsail-c++ is recommended for C++ applications due to its simplified interface.

 ## Building